adilahmed31/cs537-Discussion-su22/week-6/README.md

 - How to approach P3
 - `sleep()`: is not really just sleeping

+This discussion is meant to be a quick QnA session / office hour.
+This page will be updated with the most commonly asked questions and their answers.

 ## How to approach P3?
 - Implement easy syscalls first
 - - For e.g. Implement `setslice`, `getslice` and `fork2` first.